 a requirement to cease serving alcohol 30 minutes before closing

 bans on shots and drink limits after midnight and

 ten-minute liquor sales time out or active distribution of food and/or water every hour.

-The Department of Justice is continuing to work with other Government agencies and the community to address alcohol-related assaults.
+The Department of Communities and Justice is continuing to work with other Government agencies and the community to address alcohol-related assaults.